Medicare cost basics

 - Adopt healthy lifestyle behaviors

 Medicare late enrollment penalties

 Missing your Initial Enrollment Period can be costly.
 Medicare Part A, Part B and Part D may charge premium penalties if you miss your initial enrollment dates, unless you qualify for a Medicare Special Enrollment Period.

-The Part A premium penalty is charged for twice the number of years you delay enrollment.
-If you wait 2 years, for example, you would pay the additional 10% for 4 years (2 x 2 years).
+The Part A premium penalty is charged 2 times the number of years you delay enrollment.
+For example, if you wait 2 years, you would pay the additional 10% for 4 years (2 x 2 years).
 The penalty applies no matter how long you delay Part A enrollment.

-The penalty for late enrollment in Part B is an additional 10% for each 12-month period that you delay it.
+The Part B late enrollment penalty is an additional 10% for each 12-month period that you delay it.

 In most cases, you have to pay the penalty every month for as long as you have Part B.

 If you're under 65 and disabled, any Part B penalty ends once you turn 65 because you'll have another Initial Enrollment Period based on your age.

 The Part D late enrollment penalty is 1% of the average Part D premium for each month you delay enrollment.
 You pay the penalty for as long as have Part D.

 Find a Plan